PhoneIn/docs/docs/Installation Guide/overview.md

  - phonein smart intercom
 ---

-The **PhoneIn Intercom** refers to the PhoneIn hardware that is installed inside your residence/office.
+**PhoneIn Intercom** is the PhoneIn hardware that is installed inside your residence/office.

 ## Purchasing the Hardware
 You may purchase PhoneIn from https://www.phonein.io/buy.